 Forward triangular mergers are also prevalent where entities plan to use a significant amount of cash, or boot, in the deal.

 Unlike reverse triangular mergers, forward triangular mergers have greater flexibility in the amount of boot that may be used in the transaction since the 80% voting requirement does not apply under Section 368(a)(2)(D) for purposes of consideration.

-First, this transaction only qualifies for tax free treatment if it would have satisfied the requirements of a traditional A reorganization under Section 368(a)(1)(A) had the merger been done directly between the purchasing corporation and the target corporation.
-This requires evaluating the transaction as if the subsidiary were not used at all.
-If the target simply merged into the purchasing corporation and still satisfied the A reorg requirements, then this would satisfy Section 368(a)(2)(D)(ii).
-This requires a statutory merger, and even more importantly, continuity of interest requirements.
+First, this transaction only qualifies for tax-free treatment if it would have satisfied the requirements of a traditional A reorganization under Section 368(a)(1)(A) had the merger been done directly between the purchasing corporation and the target corporation.
+This requires evaluating the transaction as if the subsidiary were not used.
+If the target merged into the purchasing corporation and still satisfied the A reorg requirements, then this would help Section 368(a)(2)(D)(ii).
+This requires a statutory merger and, even more importantly, continuity of interest requirements.

-Forward triangular reorganizations optimize restructuring without facing tax consequences while also removing the transfer of a target’s liabilities to a parent corporation.
+Forward triangular reorganizations optimize restructuring without facing tax consequences while removing the transfer of a target’s liabilities to a parent corporation.
 Depending on the type and value of consideration available, a forward triangular reorganization may be the best restructuring tool for your merger.

-You can contact The McGuire Law Firm to discuss your business or tax related issues with a Denver business attorney or tax attorney.
+You can contact The McGuire Law Firm to discuss your business or tax-related issues with a Denver business attorney or tax attorney.